igoventura/kotlin-studies-customer-api/README.md

 # Customer API - A Reactive Spring Boot & Kotlin Project

-This project is a fully reactive REST API for managing customers, built with Spring Boot, Spring WebFlux, and Kotlin Coroutines.
+This project is a fully reactive REST API for managing customers and their associated orders, built with Spring Boot, Spring WebFlux, and Kotlin Coroutines.
 It serves as a comprehensive example of building modern, non-blocking web services in the Spring ecosystem.

-The development of this project followed a guided, step-by-step process, evolving from a traditional blocking Spring MVC application into a fully asynchronous, reactive service.
-This evolution demonstrates the key architectural changes required for building scalable, high-performance applications.
+The development of this project followed a guided, step-by-step process, evolving from a traditional blocking Spring MVC application into a fully asynchronous, reactive service with relational data.

 ## Features

 - **Full CRUD Operations**: Create, Read, Update, and Delete functionality for customers.
+- **One-to-Many Relationship**: Manages `Order` entities linked to a `Customer`.
 - **Asynchronous & Non-Blocking**: Built on a fully reactive stack (WebFlux, R2DBC, Coroutines) to handle high concurrency with minimal resources.
 - **Paginated Data Fetching**: The `GET /api/v1/customers` endpoint supports efficient pagination.
 - **Input Validation**: Robust validation on request bodies to ensure data integrity.
 - **Centralized Exception Handling**: Graceful error handling for issues like not-found resources and validation failures.
 - **API Documentation**: Integrated Swagger UI for live API documentation and testing.
-- **Clean Architecture**: Follows a standard layered architecture (Controller, Service, Repository) with a clear separation of concerns.
+- **Clean Architecture**: Follows a standard layered architecture (Controller, Service, Repository) with a clear separation of concerns and a generic service layer for reusability.

 ## Tech Stack